BETHELEHEM, PA – Deion Sanders was an excellent NFL defensive back.

 I am fine with Deion taking his freakshow on the road in the NFL, or being part of a paid football camp where folks pay money to one thing and one thing only: see Deion’s face and hear Deion say something entertaining.

-But me, personally, I would never let my kid play under him or have him educate my kids.
-That’s because he was involved in a school that was a complete and utter fraud, misleading and defrauding more than 1,000 kids and their families and making a mockery of their education.
+The reason for that is because he was involved in a school that was a complete and utter travesty, misleading and defrauding more than 1,000 kids and their families and making a mockery of their education.

 Don’t believe me?
 You think it’s impossible that Prime Time as involved in something like that?